-Short-term residential care and counseling offering a safe refuge for homeless and runaway youth as well as respite and intervention to families in crisis.
-Follow up counseling and stable living placement assistance provided; serving youth ages 10 to 17.
+Family Resources offers safe and clean youth homeless shelters in Pinellas and Manatee County.
+We provide short-term residential care and counseling, offering a safe refuge for homeless and runaway youth as well as respite and intervention to families in crisis.
+Follow up counseling and stable living placement assistance is provided.
+Our SafePlace2B shelters serve youth ages 10 to 17.

-Youth who have family problems and conflict, who have run away from home or are homeless, are having school-related problems, or any youth who is in crisis and needs respite care are welcome.
+Our shelters and counseling services are available to all young people regardless of gender, orientation, and walk of life.
+Youth who have family conflict, who have run away from home or are homeless, are having school-related problems, or who are in crisis and need respite are welcome.

 SafePlace2B services are available 24 hours a day, seven days a week in three locations: Clearwater, St. Petersburg, and Bradenton.